segarciat/TCPL/ch1/exercises/01-errors/README.md

 ## Omitting Main Function Parentheses

-The version `hello-no-main-parens.c` omits the parentheses `()` that follow the main function, and fails to compile with error:
+The version `main-parens-missing-hello.c` omits the parentheses `()` that follow the main function, and fails to compile with error:

 ```